Teens

 Assure them that you are always there to listen and answer their questions.

-Consider parental controls on devices, games, and streaming platforms.
+Consider parental controls and privacy settings on devices, games, and streaming platforms on devices, games, and streaming platforms.

-Teach your teen to recognise and respond to unsafe or misleading content and guide them to make responsible online decisions
+Teach your teen to recognise and respond to unsafe or misleading content.

-Encourage your child to ask for help when they encounter uncomfortable online content
+Encourage your teen to ask for help when they encounter online content that makes them uncomfortable.

 Teens benefit from clear, consistent expectations.
-Engage your teen to co-create rules on device use, and what is appropriate online behaviour, including safe sharing of personal information and interacting safely online.
-When they’re involved in making these decisions, they’ll be more cooperative.
+Engage your teen to co-create family norms on device use and what is appropriate online behaviour, for example, safe sharing of personal information and interacting safely online.
+When they’re involved in setting these norms, they’ll be more cooperative.
 Remember to model the positive screen behaviours you want to see in them.

 We will not use our screens during mealtimes.